Permutation-based Inference for Variational Learning of Directed Acyclic Graphs: Experiments results

 \section{Experiments \& results}

 We evaluate our approach on several synthetic, pseudo-real and real datasets used in the previous literature, comparing with competitive baseline algorithms under different metrics.
-In particular, we compare our method with BCDNET \citep{Cundy2021}, DAGMA \citep{Bello2022}, DAGGNN \citep{Yu2019}, GRANDAG \citep{Lachapelle2019}, NOTEARS \citep{Zheng2018}, DECI \citep{geffner2022deep}, JSP-GFN \citep{Deleu2023}, DIBS \citep{Lorch2021}, DDS \citep{Charpentier2022} and BAYESDAG \citep{Annadani2023}.
-The results for DECI, JSP-GFN and DDS are not shown in the figures, as they were found to underperform all the competing algorithms significantly (making the figures difficult to read), underlying the challenging nature of the problems we are addressing, especially in the nonlinear SEM case.
+In particular, we compare our method with BCDNET \citep{Cundy2021}, DAGMA \citep{Bello2022}, DAGGNN \citep{Yu2019}, GRANDAG \citep{Lachapelle2019}, NOTEARS \citep{Zheng2018}, DECI \citep{geffner2022deep}, JSP-GFN \citep{Deleu2023}, DIBS \citep{Lorch2021}, VI-DP-DAG \citep{Charpentier2022} and BAYESDAG \citep{Annadani2023}.
+The results for DECI, JSP-GFN and VI-DP-DAG are not shown in the figures, as they were found to underperform all the competing algorithms significantly (making the figures difficult to read), underlining the challenging nature of the problems we are addressing, especially in the nonlinear SEM case.
 This is discussed in the text in \cref{sec:expts-synthetic-nonlinear}.

 \textbf{Metrics}: As evaluation metrics we use the structural Hamming distance (SHD), which measures the number of changes (edge insertions/deletions/directionality change) needed in the predicted graph to match the underlying true graph.
 We also report the F1 score, measured when formulating the problem as that of classifying links including directionality, and the number of non-zeros (NNZ) in the predicted adjacencies.
 We emphasize here that there is no perfect metric for our \gls{DAG} estimation task and one usually should consider several metrics jointly.
 For example, we have found that some methods have the tendency to predict very sparse graphs and will obtain very low SHDs when the number of links in the underlying true graph is also very sparse.
 This will be reflected in other metrics such as NNZ.
-At the end of the section, we also evaluate uncertainty quantification across the Bayesian methods.

-\textbf{Algorithm settings}: For BCDNET, DECI, JSP-GFN, DIBS, BAYESDAG and DDS we used the implementation provided by the authors.
-For all the other baseline algorithms we used GCASTLE \cite{zhang2021gcastle}.
-Hyper-parameter setting was followed from the reference implementation and the recommendation by the authors (if any) in the original paper.
-However, for JSP-GFN we did try several configurations for their prior and model, none of which gave us significant performance improvements subject to our computational constraints (hours for each experiment instead of days).

-For our algorithm (VDESP) we set the prior and posteriors to be Gaussians, used a link threshold for quantization of $0.5$.
-For experiments other than the synthetic linear, we used a non-linear SEM as described in \cref{sec:full-joint-distro}, i.e., based on a Gaussian exogenous noise model and the proposed architecture in \cite{pmlr-v130-wehenkel21a} and learned its parameters via gradient-based optimization of the ELBO.
-Please see appendix for full details.